The staff at a Chinese nature reserve have caught a very rare thing on film: a wild panda eating the meat of a dead widebeest.

 What's interesting is what you hear Lin Youping, of the forestry department, say in the video.
 That watching this is watching an "evolutionary throwback."

-The WWF adds that pandas are members of the bear family, so they have the digestive system of a carnivore.
+The WWF adds that pandas are members of the bear family, so they have the digestive system of an animal that eats meat.
 "But they differ in the sense that they have adapted to a vegetarian diet," the WWF reports.